Frequently Asked Questions

 Q: Where can I find a casework service or legal support for a claim?

-A: CAE does not provide a casework service or offer specific legal support.
-Contact the Disability Law Service if you require this type of service.
+A: Unfortunately we don’t provide a casework service or offer specific legal support.
+You can contact the Disability Law Service for this type of service.

 Back to top